 - Produce a synopsis of the background information on the Conference Agenda Items assigned by the Delegate for the Pre-Conference Assemblies.

-Send an email to the Treatment Facilities Chair by using the form on the website Contact Us page.
+Send an email to the Treatment Facilities Chair by using the contact form below.

 Bridging the Gap

 “Bridging the Gap” is a temporary contact program designed to assist the newcomer make the transition from a treatment, detox, or correctional facility to Alcoholics Anonymous.